Arthrogryposis, Distal, Type 8 (DA8)

 What is Arthrogryposis, Distal, Type 8 (DA8)?

-Also known as Arthrogryposis, Distal, Type 8, this very rare genetic condition has been identified in just 50 fetuses due that is lethal.
+Arthrogryposis, Distal, Type 8, is a very rare genetic condition that has been identified in just 50 fetuses due that is lethal.

 The syndrome is part of a group of disorders that present with multiple congenital contractures.